top of page

 c.
 Job.

-Job is believed to be the first Bible book written.
+Job is believed to be the first and oldest book of the Bible.

 Job is believed to be such a book.

-This is the first English Bible with chapter divisions and numbered verses.
+23. What is the first English Bible with chapter divisions and numbered verses?

 a.
 Geneva.